 '''

-problem {

 inShort(balance) & inShort(maxBalance) & inShort(credit) &

 balance > 0 & maxBalance > 0 & credit > 0 ->

-<{ try {
+<{ try { if (balance + credit > maxBalance) throw ie;

 '''

-'''

-if (balance + credit > maxBalance)

-throw ie;

-else

-balance += credit;

-}catch(javacard.framework.ISOException e){}

-}> balance > 0
+else balance += credit; }catch(ISOException e){} }> balance > 0

-}

-'''

-The problem in this program is that the balance + credit operation can overflow making the condition inside the if statement false resulting in a balance being less than 0 after this program is executed.
+The problem is that the balance + credit operation can overflow making the condition inside the if statement false resulting in a balance being less than 0 after this program is executed.
 When processed by the KeY Prover with the idealised integer semantics switched on, this proof obligation gets proved quickly.
-When the arithmetic semantics with overflow control is used this proof obligation is not provable.
-The fix to the program to avoid overflow is to change the if condition in the following way:
+When the arithmetic semantics with overflow control is used, this proof obligation is not provable.
+The fix to the program to avoid overflow is to change the if condition to balance > maxBalance - credit.
+The modified proof obligation is provable with both kinds of integer semantics.

-...

-if (balance > maxBalance - credit)

-...